AcutronicRobotics/gym-gazebo2/INSTALL.md

 ```
 ### OpenAI Gym

-Gym should be installed with the latest version, which means using the source code.
-If you already installed the gym via pip3, uninstall it via `pip3 uninstall gym` to avoid overlapping:
+It is recommended to install Gym's latest version, which means using the source code.
+If you already installed Gym via pip3, you can uninstall it via `pip3 uninstall gym` to avoid overlapping:

 ```sh
 cd ~